onurqnel/MyCSJourney/src/content/posts/Statistical-Learning.md

 ---
 title: Statistical Learning
 author: onur
-tags: [" Machine Learning", "Python", "Deep Learning"]
+tags: [" ML Models", "Python", "Deep Learning"]
 createdAt: "2025-01-07"
 updatedAt: "2025-01-07"
-description: Machine learning applications, with statistics and data science.
+description: Machine Learning, Statistics and Data Science.
 ---

 Statistical learning is a fundamental concept in the field of data analysis and predictive modeling.
 At its core, it encompasses a collection of methodologies and algorithms aimed at estimating a function `f`, which represents the relationship between a set of inputs and corresponding outputs.
 This process enables us to understand patterns in data, make predictions, and derive actionable insights from complex datasets.
 By leveraging statistical principles, mathematical models, and computational techniques, statistical learning bridges theory and application, serving as a cornerstone for modern data science and machine learning.